ITIL 4 -- the update of the IT service management framework since 2011 -- is launching in early 2019. To find out...

 So, yes, the version is not just tinkering around the edges.
 It's actually a whole layer of stuff on top that allows us to do those pieces of work as they evolve and improve in a more effective way.

 That's pretty exciting -- what's your prediction about how ITIL 4 will be received?

 Ratcliffe: Well, we've got some feedback already, and this all top-secret stuff, so I hope there's way to describe this without giving too much away.
-We were commissioned by [ITIL joint owner] Axelos to deliver the first training course.
+We were commissioned by [ITIL joint owner] Axelos to deliver the training course.
 It's been done and we delivered it to a specially invited group of practitioners at the ITSM Fusion conference in St. Louis.
 The feedback we got was outstanding -- 36 out of 38 people were super impressed with the direction that ITIL 4 has taken and tried to do.